stefanos50/REGEN/README.md

 ### Grand Theft Auto V

-To test the model on GTA V, download the game and set it to the minimum graphics settings.
-Considering that the script performs real-time capturing of the game window, run the game in windowed mode with a lower resolution of the monitor.
+To test the model on GTA V, first download and run the game.
+Considering that the script performs real-time capturing of the game window, set the game in windowed mode with a lower resolution of the monitor (a dual-monitor setup would be ideal).
 Then execute the following script:

 ```javascript
 python gta_test.py --dataroot ./data --name REGEN --label_nc 0 --no_instance --gpu_id 0